Back

 Purplex Managing Director Andrew Scott looks at the numbers.

-“We believe there will be a strong favourable trend in the domestic market towards building products manufactured locally over the next couple of years,” said Andrew.
+“We believe there will be a strong, favourable trend in the domestic market towards building products manufactured locally over the next couple of years,” said Andrew.

-According to the Building Materials and Components Statistic published by the Office for National Statistics, last year electrical wires were both the most imported building products – with a total value of £1.55billion, as well as the most exported, accounting for £684million.
+According to the Building Materials and Components Statistic published by the Office for National Statistics, last year electrical wires were both the most imported building products, with a total value of £1.55billion, as well as the most exported, accounting for £684million.
 One of the main reasons is that products manufactured in Britain are often a higher grade or quality and therefore more expensive than what the local construction market requires or is willing to pay.

 Timber window frames are another example, as Andrew explains: “We have a strong tradition of manufacturing them in the UK, but many constructors prefer imports from countries like Poland, although they accept that the arrangement comes with some disadvantages.
-At the same time, British joineries will export their production to other markets at higher prices – a recent study by Barclays shows that the ‘Made in Britain’ label commands premium rates overseas, and we believe that trend will continue undeterred.
+At the same time, British joineries will export their production to other markets at higher prices.
+A recent study by Barclays shows that the ‘Made in Britain’ label commands premium rates overseas, and we believe that trend will continue undeterred.

 “But with cost gaps between imports/exports closing, the UK construction market will turn its attention more firmly to what the local manufacturing sector has to offer.
 This is an excellent opportunity for building product companies to grasp more market share through effective branding and positioning,” added Andrew.

-“Obviously many British building product manufacturers import their raw materials and components, which has already pushed some of them to roll out price hikes after the Brexit announcement, however in the longer term we will potentially see them bringing more stages of their production back in the UK, and sourcing their components more locally,” said Andrew.
+“Obviously, many British building product manufacturers import their raw materials and components, which has already pushed some of them to roll out price hikes after the Brexit announcement, however in the longer term, we will potentially see them bringing more stages of their production back in the UK, and sourcing their components more locally,” said Andrew.

 He concluded: “A big part of what we do at Purplex, as marketing experts for the construction industry and the building products sector, is to spot market trends and changes in demand and supply, and strategically use this information to increase our clients’ commercial advantage.”